ulinja/adventofcode/ulinja/README.md

 │   .
 │   .
 │   .
-└── main.py             # Main entrypoint to run solvers for challenges
+└── solve               # Main entrypoint to run solvers for challenges
 ```